 Family Matters aims to eliminate the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care by 2040 and ensure Aboriginal and Torres Strait Islander children and young people grow up safe and cared for in family, community and culture.

 We need a new approach.
-An approach that trusts Aboriginal people to deal with Aboriginal business, one that includes genuine collaboration and partnership, empowers communities and involves long-term all of government support across the country.
+An approach that trusts Aboriginal people to deal with Aboriginal business, and that includes genuine collaboration and partnership, empowers communities and involves long-term government support across the country.